opendatasoft/ods-documentation/source/sourcing_and_processing_data/sourcing_data.rst

 There are 3 different methods to add data to a dataset:

 * by uploading a static, local file into the platform
-* by connecting the platform to a remote service (e.g. an API, a geographical information system, an FTP, etc.): it enables the platform to retrieve the files that the remote service contains while staying synchronized with it
+* by connecting the platform to a remote service (e.g. an API, a geographical information system, an FTP, etc.): it enables the platform to retrieve what that the remote service contains while staying synchronized with it
-* by pasting or directly writing data and uploading it into the platform
+* by pasting data and uploading it into the platform

 .. admonition:: Supported file formats
    :class: important